adamsilver/maintainablecss.com-jekyll/_chapters/12-files.md

 ## 1. Media Queries

 Generally speaking, the screen should adapt to the content, not the other way around.
-With this in mind it could be that some modules don't require any breakpoints when others require five for example.

-Attempting to crow bar all screens in to say 3 predefined breakpoints is something that is unecessarily constraining to a design, ultimately degrading the User Experience.

-In a site I worked on recently, the header had just one breakpoint based on the navigation being able to fit on one line or not.
-That breakpoint happened to be `500px`.
-Then below the header, there was a module that had a breakpoint of `650px` which is where the content needed a breakpoint to take into account the extra space available to it.

-For these reasons, styles residing in breakpoints should be located in very close proximity to a style not wrapped by a breakpoint.
+This means that a modules breakpoints are determined by the module itself and not by a predetermined set of break point such as "small", "medium" and "large".
+Doing it this way would constrain the design and possibly degrade the User Experience.

+Therefore, all styles&mdash;even those that are wrapped in Media Queries&mdash;should be located next to other styles which apply to elements.
 See below for an example:

 	.basket {}